libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 ## What's Next?

-WebRTC offers the capability for browsers to connect to each other 🎉.
-This isn't currently possible in any of the active libp2p transports and represents a major achievement in libp2p.
+WebRTC offers the capability for browsers to connect 🎉.
+This isn't currently possible in any of the active libp2p transports and represents a significant achievement in libp2p.

 The [WebRTC browser-to-browser connectivity spec](https://github.com/libp2p/specs/pull/497) is currently being authored and development will soon start.
 Follow the [PR](https://github.com/libp2p/specs/pull/497) for up-to-date information.